flerry/DevByBot/README.md

 Hello!
-This repository - powerful bot for website Dev.by
+This repository - powerful bot for website Dev.by.
 I used these libraries:

 Telegram Bot Library (Java) -